gwastro/pycbc/docs/ahope.rst

 * There is some not-https element in the pycbc docs homepage, which won't load by default on most browsers.
 Not sure what it is, but it should be fixed. - VOLUNTEER?
 * Identify and correct deprecation warnings that are now present in almost the entire python code base.
 * Fix minifollowups in ahope.
+* Some stubs for GPU support have been added, but I don't believe it is complete and there is no example of using this.
+Does this need adding?
+How does this conflict with pegasus?
+* lalapps_splitbank has issues.
+Can this be replaced with a cleaner python implementation?

 ----------------------------
 Longer term/lower priority